Back to Blog

 Before you hit "Apply," verify each of these:

-- AI-generated text has been run through a watermark removal tool to strip invisible markers
+• AI-generated text has been run through a removal tool to clean up stray invisible characters (file hygiene)

-- Generic AI phrasing replaced with specific personal achievements and metrics
+• Generic AI phrasing replaced with specific personal achievements and metrics (this is what changes how it reads)

 FAQ